-More information about the project can be found at our Graspable Math Activities (GMA) project webpage.
+More information about the SBIR project can be found at our Graspable Math Activities (GMA) project webpage.

 From Here to There!

-We have also developed From Here to There, a dynamic algebra game funded by the Institute of Education Sciences in an earlier grant.
-We are currently conducting a large efficacy study funded by IES with more than 4,000 students in the 2020-21 school year.
-The project aims to test the efficacy of From Here to There, a dynamic technology designed to promote algebraic thinking, in comparison to two other educational technologies (problem sets with hints and feedback in ASSISTments and DragonBox) and a control.
+Dr. Ottmar and her colleagues developed From Here to There, a dynamic algebra game funded by the Institute of Education Sciences in an earlier grant.
+Our team is conducted a large efficacy study funded by IES with more than 4,000 students in the 2020-21 school year.
+The tested the efficacy of From Here to There, a dynamic technology designed to promote algebraic thinking, in comparison to two other educational technologies (problem sets with hints and feedback in ASSISTments and DragonBox) and a control.
 More information about this project can be found at the FH2T project website.